Learn how to bring personality and authenticity to your architecture shots and get excellent results each time

 To capture these elevations in full requires a 1-point perspective.

-In order to find this angle, align the top of the frame of your viewfinder/LCD with a horizontal line near the top of the building and do the same with the bottom of the frame of your view finder/LCD.
+To find this angle, align the top of the viewfinder/LCD frame with a horizontal line near the top of the building and do the same with the bottom of the frame of the viewfinder/LCD.
 See this example:

 The 1-point perspective is also useful for interiors: